Trail | Colombian Hacienda Trail

 Verpflegung: Full board

-Zimmer: single, double, dorm
+Zimmer: single, double, dorm, multi.bed room

 Sprache: English, Spanish